alexerere/FWR-Det/README.md

 ## Dataset configuration

 The configuration example in `data.yaml` defines the single class and the three image subsets.
-Set `path` to the absolute location of the downloaded `FWR-DET-V3` directory before using it with a compatible detector implementation.
+Set `path` to the absolute location of the downloaded `FWR-DET` directory before using it with a compatible detector implementation.
 Keep the predefined splits for comparison with the manuscript results.

 ## Authors and contact